-Service / indicator / measure 2019 2020 2021 2022 Comments Aquatic facilities 0.67 0.67 0.67 0.67 No change Service standard Health inspections of aquatic facilities [number of authorised officer inspections of council aquatic facilities / number of council aquatic facilities] Utilisation Utilisation of aquatic facilities 3.99 3.37 3.06 3.06 No material variation [Number of visits to aquatic facilities / municipal population] Service cost Cost of aquatic facilities New in \$15.79 \$17.90 \$17.43 No material variation [direct cost of aquatic facilities less income received / number of visits to aquatic facilities] 2020 Animal management Timeliness · Due to staffing Time taken to action animal management requests 0.00 0.01 1.00 1.22 shortages, Council's Local Laws Officer position has involved [number of days between receipt and first response action for all animal management requests / number of animal management requests] less hours than the prior year.
-Therefore, Council has seen a slightly longer response time in dealing with animal management requests Service standard Animals reclaimed 50.00% 36.00% 15.38% 31.48% Council has seen a [number of animals reclaimed / number of animals collected] x100 higher proportion of collected animals reclaimed than rehomed Animals rehomed 64.00% 84.62% 61.11% during 2021/22
+Service / indicator / measure 2019 2020 2021 2022 Comments Aquatic facilities 0.67 0.67 0.67 0.67 Inspections of aquatic facilities occur during Service standard summer months Health inspections of aquatic facilities [number of authorised officer inspections of council aquatic facilities / number of council aquatic facilities] Utilisation Utilisation of aquatic facilities 3.99 3.37 3.06 3.06 [Number of visits to aquatic facilities / municipal population] Service cost Cost of aquatic facilities New in \$15.79 \$17.90 \$17.43 With temperate weather [direct cost of aquatic facilities less income received / number of visits to aquatic facilities] 2020 over the summer months and Covid-19, Council saw a slight decline in pool use and associated running costs Animal management Timeliness Due to staffing Time taken to action animal management requests 0.00 0.01 1.00 1.22 shortages, Council's Local Laws Officer position has involved [number of days between receipt and first response action for all animal management requests / number of animal management requests] less hours than the prior year.
+Therefore, Council has seen a slightly longer response time in dealing with animal management requests Service standard Animals reclaimed 50.00% 36.00% 15.38% 31.48% Council has seen a [number of animals reclaimed / number of animals collected] x100 higher proportion of collected animals

-[number of animals rehomed / number of animals collected] x100 New in 2020 Council has seen a higher proportion of collected animals reclaimed than rehomed during 2021/22 Service cost Cost of animal management service per population New in 2020 \$26.31 \$27.32 \$21.26 Due to staffing shortages, Council's [direct cost of the animal management service / population] Local Laws Officer position has involved less hours than the prior year Health and safety Animal management prosecutions New in 0.00% 0.00% 0.00% No animal management [number of successful animal management prosecutions / number of animal management prosecutions] x 100 2020 prosecutions during 2021/22 Food safety · Timeliness Time taken to action food complaints 0.00 1.00 0.00 0.00 No food complaints received in 2021/22 [number of days between receipt and first response action for all food complaints / number of food complaints] Service standard Food safety assessments 80.77% 100.00% 95.35% 54.72% Based on calendar year [number of registered class 1 food premises and class 2 food premises that receive an annual food safety assessment in accordance with the food act 1984 / number of registered class 1 food premises and class 2 food premises that require an annual food safety assessment in accordance with the food act 1984] x100 with a large portion of the year having lockdowns and border closures with a lot of businesses and community groups not operating during 2021 there was little to no opportunity to visit many of our registered businesses and community groups Service cost Cost of food safety service \$1,796.
-76 \$686.31 \$638.40 \$686.57 No material variation
+Animals rehomed [number of animals rehomed / New in 64.00% 84.62% 61.11% reclaimed than rehomed during 2021/22 number of animals collected] x100 2020 Service cost Cost of animal management service per population New in 2020 \$26.31 \$27.32 \$21.26 Due to staffing shortages, Council's [direct cost of the animal management service / population] Local Laws Officer position has involved less hours than the prior year Health and safety Animal management prosecutions New in 0.00% 0.00% 0.00% No animal management [number of successful animal management prosecutions / number of animal management prosecutions] x 100 2020 prosecutions during 2021/22 Food safety Timeliness Time taken to action food complaints 0.00 1.00 0.00 0.00 No food complaints received in 2021. [number of days between receipt and first response action for all food complaints / number of food complaints] Service standard Based on the past Food safety assessments 80.77% 100.00% 95.35% 54.72% calendar year, a large portion of the year saw [number of registered class 1 food premises and class 2 food premises that receive an annual food safety assessment in accordance with the food act 1984 / number of registered class 1 food premises and class 2 food premises that require an annual food safety assessment in accordance with the food act 1984] x100 recurring lockdowns and border closures with many businesses and community groups not operating during 2021.
+There was little to no opportunity to visit many of our registered businesses and community groups.
+Service cost Cost of food safety service \$1,796. \$686.31 \$638.40 \$686.57 [direct cost of the food safety service / number of food premises registered or notified in accordance with the food act 1984] 76